QuantixOfficial/GateGuardian/README.md

 # GateGuardian

-GateGuardian is a GMOD addon created by 'bathdabomb' or 'Quantix' (https://steamcommunity.com/profiles/76561198164621602/) which allows a nice user friendly way to enable whitelists and blacklists.
+GateGuardian is a lightweight GMOD whitelisting addon created by 'bathdabomb' or 'Quantix' (https://steamcommunity.com/profiles/76561198164621602/) which allows a nice user friendly way to enable whitelists and blacklists.

 ## Instructions